Justice57201/GPS_Node/README.md

 { Setup }

-1. Navigate to /root/GPS/gps_sender.py , open the file in the editor
+1. Navigate to /root/GPS/gps_sender.py , open the file in the editor.

-2. Find the User Config section
+2. Find the (User Config) section.

-  * Add your callsign and node number
+  * Add your callsign and node number.

     CALLSIGN = 'WLMR400-1240'

-  * Choose your icon from the list of Icons
+  * Select your icon from the list of <a href="https://gmrs-link.com/map/icons/map_icons.pdf" target="_blank">Map icons</a>

-  * Enter your Username and Password from the registration e-mail
+  * Enter your Username and Password from the registration e-mail.

 3. Plug in the V-Fan GPS receiver, then in the terminal enter